[Updated on 31 July 2018]

 8. Visit the James Hall Museum of Transport for free

-Cost: free, donations to keep the museum running appreciated.
+Cost: Free.
+Donations to keep the museum running are appreciated.

 9. Check out Uncle Merv’s in Maboneng

-For an awesome vibe, classic shakes and expertly brewed coffee Uncle Merv’s in Maboneng is the place.
-Corner Fox and Kruger Streets.
-Open Monday to Sunday 7am to 4pm.
+For an awesome vibe, classic shakes and expertly brewed coffee Uncle Merv’s in Maboneng is a fun thing to do in Johannesburg.
+Open Monday to Sunday, 07:00 to 16:00.
 You can also rent a bike from Uncle Merv’s and explore the inner city.
-Find out more from Bheki Dube here.

 10. Shop at the Oriental Plaza

+Founded in the mid-1970s, Oriental Plaza is a great thing to do in Johannesburg, to embrace the city’s diverse cultures.
 The best bargains can be found at this indoor bazaar.
-360 shops offer everything from clothes to rugs, spices, linen, jewelery and appliances.
-Don’t be shy to test out your bargaining skills.
-38 Lilian Ngoyi St, open everyday except Sunday.
+360 shops offer everything from clothes to rugs, spices, linen, jewellery and appliances.
+Don’t be shy to try out your bargaining skills.
+Oriental Plaza is open from 09:00 to 17:00 (Mon – Fri), 09:00 to 15:00 (Sat), closed on Sunday.

 11. SAB World of Beer

-Take some bread crumbs along and have a lovely afternoon out at Zoo lake feeding the ducks and geese.
-You can also rent out a row boat which fits up to 6 people.
+Take some seeds along and have a lovely afternoon out at Zoo Lake feeding the ducks and geese.
+You can also rent out a rowboat which fits up to six people.
 You’ll have a great time paddling about.
-The boat club is open from 9.30am to 5pm from Tuesday to Sunday (it’s closed on Mondays).
+The boat club is open from 09:30 to 17:00 from Tuesday to Sunday (it’s closed on Mondays).
 You can also go bowling at the bowling green or have a picnic.

 13. Brunch at Milk Bar in Kramerville